-New and replacement individual wells must be tested for water quality (coliform bacteria, arsenic, and nitrate).
-Applicants are responsible for collecting water samples for analysis by a Washington State Certified Laboratory.
+New and replacement individual wells must be tested for water quality (Coliform bacteria, arsenic, and nitrate).
+Applicants are responsible for having water samples collected for analysis by a Washington State Certified Laboratory.
 Some local laboratories are listed on the Service Provider list (PDF).

 How to apply for a WAVE (Water Adequacy and Verification Evaluation)

 To apply for a WAVE, submit all of the items listed on the WAVE Submittal Materials Checklist along with a completed Water Services Application.
 You will be notified of the evaluation results within 3-5 business days.
 During times of the year when the volume of applications is higher, the review process can take longer.
-If you have questions about the timeline for your application, please contact us at (360) 397-8428 before submitting your application, and we can provide some information on the likely timeline for completion of your application review.
-Fees differ depending on whether the water system has had a previous WAVE.
-The appropriate fee can be found on the fee schedule .
+If you have questions about the timeline for your application, please contact before submitting your application, and we can provide some information on the likely timeline for completion of your application review.
+Be aware, Clark County Community Development often requires a WAVE by Clark County Public Health prior to the issuance of building permits.

 Well Log Search - a well report that describes the location, ownership, construction details and lithology of a completed well